RyanSusana/elepy/README.md

 You can now login to the Elepy CMS by going to http://localhost:7777/admin.
 The username and password is `admin`.
 You can change at the 'Users' interface.

-To clone this repo visit: https://github.com/RyanSusana/elepy-basic-example
+Visit https://github.com/RyanSusana/elepy-basic-example for an example